You’ve got your license, bought your bike, and a year passes.

 Reduce unnecessary stops by checking your route each morning.
-Use normal breaks to monitor progress.
+Use regular breaks to monitor progress.

-Good referencing of your maps, GPS and the road signs will keep you on target.
+Good referencing of your maps, GPS, and road signs will keep you on target.
 Don’t be afraid to change your plan.

-If you’re lost then admit it and stop.
-In the grand scheme of things you won’t have deviated much and perhaps you’ll have learned a lesson.
+If you’re lost, then admit it and stop.
+You won’t have deviated much in the grand scheme of things, and perhaps you’ll have learned a lesson.

 There’s a great selection of GPS devices for motorcycles.

-Blue Tooth options allow you a hands-free, voice-activated mobile phone connection, rider to rider communication and music.
+Blue Tooth options allow a hands-free, voice-activated mobile phone connection, rider-to-rider communication and music.

 Add a couple of Go Pro cameras to your helmet or bike and record those memorable moments on the road.